Endotheline

 • Aldosterone release (ETB).

-The main formation sites for endothelin-1 are the endothelial cells of the lung, but also epithelial cells, macrophages, granulocytes, macrophages, fibroblasts and osteoblasts.
+The main production sites for endothelin-1 are the endothelial cells of the lung, but also epithelial cells, macrophages, granulocytes, macrophages, fibroblasts and osteoblasts.
 The release of ET-1 is regulated at the gene level.
-It is induced by thrombin, angiotensin II, adrenalin, cortisol, endotoxin, hypoxia, growth factors of T cells and macrophages.
+It is induced by thrombin, angiotensin II, adrenaline, cortisol, endotoxin, hypoxia, growth factors of T cells and macrophages.

-Involvement of endothelin-1 in pathophysiology is considered likely in acute renal failure, Raynaud's phenomenon, bronchial asthma, primary pulmonary hypertension and progressive systemic scleroderma.
+Endothelin-1 is thought to be involved in the pathophysiology of acute renal failure, Raynaud's phenomenon, bronchial asthma, primary pulmonary hypertension and progressive systemic scleroderma.

 Note(s)This section has been translated automatically.